News

 The overall guide is divided up between the manga series’ chapters and their various publications, releases, and collected volumes.
 Detailed information covering the franchise’s numerous published guides and databooks can be found in the Databook Guide, while information concerning the various animated adaptations can be found in the Episode Guide.

-A detailed or list view is available for each of the franchise’s main series.
-The detailed view will provide a quick synopsis of the series’ respective story arcs and the chapters that comprise them.
-An chapter-by-chapter break-down of each arc is also provided, along with detailed pages for each individual chapter, which includes title pages, chapter summaries, notes, author comments, and page breakdowns.
-The list view will provide you with a quick glance at all of the chapters from that specific series, along with their publication dates.
+Both detailed and list views are available for each of the franchise’s main series: the original 1984-1995 Dragon Ball by Akira Toriyama, the 2013 prequel series Jaco the Galacatic Patrolman by Akira Toriyama, and the 2015-onward sequel series Dragon Ball Super by Toyotarō.
+The detailed view provides a quick synopsis of the series’ respective story arcs and the chapters that comprise them; a chapter-by-chapter break-down of each arc is also provided, along with detailed pages for each individual chapter, which includes title pages, chapter summaries, notes, author comments, and page breakdowns.
+The list view provides you with a quick glance at all of the chapters from that specific series, along with their publication dates.

 11 Chapters, 1 Bonus Chapter (Dragon Ball Minus)